-Muscle spasms are different than muscle twitches, which are covered in a separate article.
+Muscle cramps are different than muscle twitches, which are covered in a separate article.

 Muscle cramps are common and often occur when a muscle is overused or injured.
-Working out when you haven't had enough fluids (dehydration) or when you have low levels of minerals such as potassium or calcium can also make you more likely to have a muscle spasm.
+Working out when you have not had enough fluids (dehydration) or when you have low levels of minerals such as potassium or calcium can also make you more likely to have a muscle spasm.

 Muscle cramps can occur while you play tennis or golf, bowl, swim, or do any other exercise.

 They can also be triggered by:

 If you have a muscle cramp, stop your activity and try stretching and massaging the muscle.